From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Experiments

 \subsubsection{Comparison with Task-Specific Models}

-We observe that among the tasks in DenseWorld, two have widely studied task-specific models: \textit{Pavement Crack Detect.} and \textit{Urban Layout Anal.}.
-These tasks correspond to longstanding research problems with curated datasets.
-Such models often exhibit strong performance within their domains due to architectural customization and large-scale training data, but they typically lack generalizability across broader real-world scenarios.
-To examine this, we conduct comparisons between DenseDiT and state-of-the-art task-specific models on these two tasks.
-To ensure a detailed evaluation, we adopt metrics that are commonly used in each specific domain.
-As shown in Table~\ref{tab:specialized_models}, DenseDiT outperforms task-specific models across nearly all metrics in both tasks, despite not relying on any task-engineered architecture or large-scale training data.
-These results highlight the significant performance advantage and efficient generalization capability of DenseDiT in important real-world applications.
+We observe that two tasks in DenseWorld, \textit{Road Crack Det.} and \textit{Urban Layout Anal.}, have widely studied task-specific models due to their long-standing researches with curated datasets.
+Such models often perform well within their domains due to architectural customization and large-scale training data, but typically lack generalizability to broader scenarios.
+To examine this, we compare DenseDiT with state-of-the-art task-specific models on these tasks.
+For detailed evaluation, we adopt standard metrics from each domain.
+As shown in Table~\ref{tab:crack_comparison} and Table~\ref{tab:road_comparison}, DenseDiT outperforms task-specific models in both tasks, despite not relying on task-engineered architecture or large-scale training data.
+These results highlight the strong performance and generalization of DenseDiT in real-world applications.